QuantEcon/lecture-python-intro/lectures/money_inflation_nonlinear.md

 * an **inflation tax** that a government gathers by printing paper or electronic money
 * a dynamic **Laffer curve** in the inflation tax rate that has two stationary equilibria
 * perverse dynamics under rational expectations in which the system converges to the higher stationary inflation tax rate
-* a peculiar comparative stationary-state analysis connected with that stationary inflation rate that assert that inflation can be **reduced** by running **higher**  government deficits
+* a peculiar comparative stationary-state analysis connected with that stationary inflation rate that assert that inflation can be *reduced* by running *higher*  government deficits

 These outcomes will set the stage for the analysis of this lecture {doc}`laffer_adaptive` that studies a version of the present model that  uses a version of "adaptive expectations" instead of rational expectations.

 That lecture will show that

 * replacing rational expectations with adaptive expectations leaves the two stationary inflation rates unchanged, but that $\ldots$
-* it reverse the pervese dynamics by making the **lower** stationary inflation rate the one to which the system typically converges
+* it reverse the pervese dynamics by making the *lower* stationary inflation rate the one to which the system typically converges
-* a more plausible comparative dynamic outcome emerges in which now inflation can be **reduced** by running **lower**  government deficits
+* a more plausible comparative dynamic outcome emerges in which now inflation can be *reduced* by running *lower*  government deficits

-## The Model
+## The model

 Let